 How Much Are Filing fees for a Divorce?

 After filing a divorce complaint, the summons and complaint must be served on your spouse.
-You may serve them in person or by mail.
-You can serve your spouse in person by using the local Sheriff or a private process server if the Sheriff is unable to obtain service.
+You may serve them in person by using the local Sheriff or a private process server if the Sheriff is unable to obtain service, or by mail.
 Both require payment of a service fee.
 If you can’t find your spouse, you may have to pay for the publication of the divorce in a local paper in order to serve your spouse.